Are you a fairly seasoned gardener, with a few notches on your belt?

 Are you ready to plant asparagus?
 What are your personal experiences with growing, tending, and eating this delicious produce?
 We hope to hear from you – and please feel free to comment below!

-Photos by Adrian White, © Ask the Experts, LLC.
+Photos by Adrian White © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
+See our TOS for more details.